hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 * `id` - The ARN of the certificate
 * `arn` - The ARN of the certificate
-* `domain_validation_options` - A list of attributes to feed into other resources to complete certificate validation.
+* `certificate_details` - A list of attributes to feed into other resources to complete certificate validation.
 Can have more than one element, e.g. if SANs are defined.
-Only set if `DNS`-validation was used.
-* `validation_emails` - A list of addresses that received a validation E-Mail.
-Only set if `EMAIL`-validation was used.

-Domain validation objects export the following attributes:
+Certficiate_detials objects export the following attributes:

-* `domain_name` - The domain to be validated
+* `domain_name` - A fully qualified domain name (FQDN) in the certificate.
+For example, www.example.com or example.com .
-* `resource_record_name` - The name of the DNS record to create to validate the certificate
+* `resource_record_name` - The name of the DNS record to create in your domain.
+This is supplied by ACM.
-* `resource_record_type` - The type of DNS record to create
+* `resource_record_type` - The type of DNS record.
+Currently this can be CNAME .
-* `resource_record_value` - The value the DNS record needs to have
+* `resource_record_value` - The value of the CNAME record to add to your DNS database.
+This is supplied by ACM.
+* `validation_domain` - The domain name that ACM used to send domain validation emails.
+* `validation_method` - One of EMAIl or DNS
+* `validation_emails` - A list of email addresses that ACM used to send domain validation emails.

 ## Import